beancount/docs/docs/precision_tolerances.md

 -   USD at 2 fractional digits, that is, **0.005 USD**.

-Note that the tolerance used is **half of the last digit of precision** provided by the user.
+Note that the tolerance used is **a fraction (typically half) of the last digit of precision** provided by the user.
 This is entirely inferred from the input, without having to fetch any global tolerance declaration.
-Also note how the precision is calculated **separately for each currency**.
+Also note how the tolerance is calculated **separately for each currency**.

 Observe that although we are inferring a tolerance for units of RGAGX, it is actually not used in the balancing of this transaction, because the “weight” of the first posting is in USD (10.22626 x 37.61 = 384.6096386 USD).